 St George’s Market is one of Belfast’s oldest attractions.
 It was built between 1890 and 1896 and is one of the best markets in the UK and Ireland.
 It has been selected for numerous local and national titles and awards for its fresh, local produce and great atmosphere.
 It holds a weekly Friday Variety Market, the City Food and Craft Market on Saturdays and the Sunday Market.
 It also hosts a range of events throughout the year.

-It was named the UK's Best Large Indoor Market 2014 by the National Association of British Market Authorities, beating off stiff competition from internationally renowned markets like Spitalfields, Billingsgate and Borough.
+It was named the UK's Best Large Indoor Market 2019 by the NABMA Great British Market Awards.

 Opening hours: 6am - 3pm

 The Friday Variety Market dates back to 1604.
 It opens at 6am every week and runs until approximately 3pm.
 There are 300 market stalls selling a variety of products including: fruit, vegetables, antiques, books, clothes and fish.
 It's this assorted mix that attracts thousands of visitors each week.
 The fish section alone contains 23 fish stalls and holds the reputation for being the leading retail fish market on the island of Ireland.